 The beauty of this matrix is its simplicity.
 By selecting two measures of product performance (market share and market growth rate) that can run in parallel or in opposite directions, suddenly we have a visual tool for evaluating all sorts of things, like the attractiveness of going into a new market or acquiring a target company.
 CEOs aim to establish product portfolios chock full of Stars (high market share and high growth) and Cash Cows (high market share, low growth) while divesting themselves of the low-share, low-growth Dogs.
-Now, no matrix is perfect, and the BCG matrix has been criticized by some theorists as leading in certain circumstances to the wrong conclusions (e.g., some high-growth markets are not attractive for certain businesses, etc.).
+Now, no matrix is perfect, and the BCG matrix has been criticized by some theorists as leading in certain circumstances to the wrong conclusions (e.g., some high-growth markets are not attractive for certain businesses).
 Nevertheless, as a quick-and-dirty tool to analyze market opportunities and product portfolios, it serves its role with flying colors.

 The 2 x 2 matrix is especially useful when analyzing a marketplace, assessing competitors, evaluating product portfolios, or trying to sort out a complex pile of data.
 And the good news is that not every matrix needs to be as sophisticated as the BCG matrix . . . even if you're interviewing with BCG!
-On the next page, we'll give you an opportunity to practice your own skills at 2 x 2 development.

-Try Your Hand at 2 x 2s
+Try Your Hand at 2 x 2s.
 Now that you know how a 2 x 2 can be used, give it a try!
 For example, let's say you are looking at a new product-introduction case.
 Should we launch a new cereal, and if we do, will it eat up our existing brand?
 "Well," you might say, "Let's look at the industry as it stands today.
 We have sweetened and unsweetened cereals, and we have cereals that get soggy in milk and those that stay crispy.
-If we draw a 2 x 2 of the marketplace, we have a whole bunch of brands occupying this upper right-hand Cap'n Crunch quadrant that represent sweetened, stay-crisp cereals..."
+If we draw a 2 x 2 of the marketplace, we have a whole bunch of brands occupying this upper right-hand Cap'n Crunch quadrant that represent sweetened, stay-crisp cereals. . . ."
 Hey!
 You're on your way.